 We do not hold spaces open for anyone.
 Once accepted, please confirm your stay in order to get put on the calendar.
 If you delay confirming your stay, please check back with us to make sure the space is still available.

 If you are not certain that you can come, please do not confirm your stay.
 Once you do, we are effectively turning down others for that spot.
 Canceling your confirmed stay makes it difficult and often impossible to fill the vacancy, as people most often make their plans months in advance.
 If we end up being short-handed, we must hire locals to perform the work.
+We do not issue refunds for changes of plans.
+Please read our refund policy on our ‘confirm your stay’ page.

 We (as the owners of the farm) are vegan.
 For those unfamiliar with veganism, it is more of a lifestyle as opposed to a just a diet.
 It is about doing your best not to cause harm to any creature, big or small.
 That means not eating animals or animal products.
 This includes milk, eggs and cheese.
 If you don’t understand how milk, egg and cheese contribute to the abuse or death of animals, we will be happy to explain.
 Just ask.
 We don’t ride the horse.
 We don’t kill bugs just to kill them.
 We don’t, however, willingly permit parasites to attack us or the animals.
+If you are an omnivore wishing to come to the farm, you may want to indicate why you have interest in coming to our farm.

 If you have special dietary needs, be it medical or voluntary (gluten intolerance, raw foodist, fruitarian, etc.), you will need to be proactive in making sure your dietary requirements are met.
-If you are raw or fruitarian, you will most likely need to supplement the fruits and vegetables provided with your own purchases.
+If you are raw or fruitarian, you will need to supplement the fruits and vegetables provided with your own purchases.
 The food we prepare is plant-based, both raw and cooked, and if it contains ingredients you can’t or won’t eat, you will need to do whatever is necessary to work around that.

 The food we grow on the farm is organic.
 We buy from local markets what we do not produce.
 It is not all organic, as organic produce is difficult to find locally.